 Now that your are setup and in the proper starting position, we can begin the rowing movement.

-- Begin by taking a big breath.
+Begin by taking a deep breath, tighten your core muscles.
 Grip the bar firmly and tense your upper back muscles.

-- Pulling the barbell up in a straight path, close the body tightening your upper back, lats, and everything in between.
+Pull the barbell up in a straight path, close the body, tightening your upper back, lats, and everything in between as you go.

 There you go!
 It’s as easy as that.
-You just learned how to do a barbell row.
+You just learned how to do a barbell row with the correct form.
 And you’re well on your way to building some serious size and strength.